Zawalid/GestHub/README.md

 - **Routing**: Powered by React Router for smooth navigation.
 - **Build Tool**: Vite for fast building and bundling.
 - **PWA**: Enhanced with Vite PWA plugin for Progressive Web App capabilities.
+- **Backend**: An API developed using Laravel, providing a robust and scalable backend.

 ---